 Authorities looking for Taco Bell burglary suspect

-BATON ROUGE - Deputies with the East Baton Rouge Sheriff's Office is looking for a man after he reportedly burglarized a Taco Bell.
+BATON ROUGE - Deputies with the East Baton Rouge Sheriff's Office are looking for a man after he reportedly burglarized a Taco Bell.

 According to the Sheriff's Office, the incident occurred early Monday morning at the Taco Bell in the 15000 block of Airline Hwy.